Chapter 11

 12. kardSort

-kardSort is an online card sorting tool which offer moderated, unmoderated, and hybrid card sorting.
+kardSort is an online card sorting tool which offers moderated, unmoderated, and hybrid card sorting.

 Key features: Moderated, unmoderated and hybrid card sorting, pre and post-study interviews, tool tips